List of vice presidential trips made by JD Vance

-This is a list of vice presidential trips made by JD Vance during 2025, the first year of his vice presidency as the 50th Vice President of the United States.
+This is a list of vice presidential trips made by JD Vance during his tenure as the 50th vice president of the United States.

 This list excludes trips made within Washington, D.C., the U.S. federal capital in which the Number One Observatory Circle, the official residence of the vice president, is located.
 Also excluded are trips to Camp David, the country residence of the president, as well as Joint Base Andrews.
 International trips are included.
-The list is organized chronologically by month, with a separate section for scheduled future trips.
+The list is organized chronologically by month.

-As of November 1, 2025, Vance has made 36 domestic trips to 26 states and 6 international trips visiting 8 countries/territories.
-Here are the number of visits per state or territory he traveled to (completed trips only):
+As of February 8, 2026, Vice President Vance has made 47 domestic trips to 26 states and 9 international trips visiting 12 countries/territories.

+Here are the number of visits per state (completed trips only):